8423996/Music-player/README.md

-This is a music player app having some playlist.
+It is a music player app having some playlist.